Mindful-AI-Assistants/SumBot/README.md

 1. :clapper: **Demo 1:** Building Slack Integration on Zappier

-2. :clapper: **Demo 2:**2_Building the ChatGpT 3.5 Turbo Integration with Slack on Zapier.
+2. :clapper: **Demo 2:**2_Building the ChatGpT 3.5 Turbo Integration with Slack on Zapier

+3. :clapper: **Demo 3:** Building the integration of Slack with ChatGpT-3.5 Turbo